 General Category Scholarship Slots

-In contrast to the limited PGP programs, in general any university in Japan can nominate students for the General Category MEXT Scholarship and there are no restrictions on major or degree level.
+Unlike the limited PGP programs any university in Japan can nominate students for the General Category MEXT Scholarship and there are no restrictions on major or degree level.
 The only restriction is that applicants must be from Priority Countries.

 Since these programs are open to all applicants, that means that the competition is going to be intense!
-You will need to have top grades as well as a laser-focused, well-crafted Field of Study and Research Program Plan in order to have any hope of success.
+You will need to have top grades and a focused, well-crafted Field of Study and Research Program Plan in order to have any hope of success.

 The scholarship benefits are unchanged from last year: